DazaiHyena/Hy3na/index.md

 Part Six: Configuring SSH

  25. ssh-keygen -t rsa -b 2048
-	 *click enter 3 times*
-	 *creates the ssh key*
+	 (creates the ssh key)

  26. ssh-copy-id userp1s3@192.168.56.215
-	 *copies ssh key to server3*
+	 (copies ssh key to server3)

  27. ssh userp1s3@192.168.56.215
-	 *establishes ssh connection from server 2 to server 3*
+	 (establishes ssh connection from server 2 to server 3)

- 28. For whatever reason every time I logged into server 3, it asked for a 			 password, but it still worked.
+ 28. (For whatever reason every time I logged into server 3, it asked for a password, but it still worked)

 ![RHLinuxPic7](images/RHLinuxPic7.png)

  29. sudo vi /etc/ssh/sshd_config
-	 *changed PermitRootLogin to no*
+	 (changed PermitRootLogin to no)

- 30. sudo systemctl restart sshd
+ 31. sudo systemctl restart sshd
-	 *restarts the ssh connection*
+	 (restarts the ssh connection)

- 31. ssh root@192.168.56.215
+ 32. ssh root@192.168.56.215
-	 *executed this on server 2, it still allowed me to log in for some reason, 	 perhaps I needed to reboot both servers for the change to take effect*
+	 (executed this on server 2, it still allowed me to log in for some reason, perhaps I needed to reboot ssh for the change to take  			 effect)

- 32. sudo vi /etc/ssh/sshd_config
+ 33. sudo vi /etc/ssh/sshd_config
 	 sudo systemctl restart sshd
-	 *reversed the change and server2 allowed me to login still*
+	 (reversed the change and server2 allowed me to login still)

 ![RHLinuxPic8](images/RHLinuxPic8.png)